Saturday, December 1 – Mindo to San Clemente – 350 km

 We got to Puquio in the late afternoon, parked and unloaded the bikes, then walked around the town a bit.
 An energetic place, at least today!
 There are so many vendors on the streets selling everything from fried dough to fresh fruit, it was an interesting walk.

 A while later we went out for dinner and hurried back to our hotel to discover the promise of hot water actually held true.
-Since this town is quite high and the temperatures will be down to low teens tonight, it’s going to be hard getting up in the morning.
+Since this town is quite high and the temperatures will drop into the low teens tonight, it’s going to be hard getting up in the morning.
 Hot water, yes, but no heat in the building.
 This could be an interesting start to the day.
 And we hope to be up and at ‘em a bit early as our ride tomorrow will be a longer one.
 Reminds me of camping of some of these very refreshing mornings!

 Wednesday, December 19 Puquio to Abancay – 310 km